jromnes/Nu-Holdings-Case-Study/README.md

     Nubank became a huge success early into the rise of digital banking, which triggered the start up of many other fin-tech companies.
 There are three main fin-tech competitors that have had quick growth, making them worth mentioning as competitors: Digio, Neon, and Intermedium.

-    Digio: has smaller rotative fees than Nubank and doesnt have a queue to create the credit card, but proved to be less user friendly.
+    __Digio__: has smaller rotative fees than Nubank and doesnt have a queue to create the credit card, but proved to be less user friendly.
 Digio is similar to Nubank, with a few differences in the products offered, yet Digio suffered/is suffering from not being the first entrant in the market.

-    Neon: only offers debt services, there are no rotative fees due to no credit card.
+    __Neon__: only offers debt services, there are no rotative fees due to no credit card.
 In order to compensate the lack of revenue stream, Neon charges uses for withdrawals and transfers between banks.

-    Intermedium: Nubank's newest competitor; offers credit and debit services.
+    __Intermedium__: Nubank's newest competitor; offers credit and debit services.
 Intermedium offers the lowest rotative fees, but lacks an extensive client base which delays it's growth.

 ## Recommendations